#DMPersonalisation: Improving your Direct Mail ROI through personalisation

 Return on investment (ROI) is what drives your direct mail campaigns.
 As you analyse your stats, facts and figures, you’ll see where you can make improvements, what you need more of and what you might need to cut out.
 When it comes to direct mailing there is always room for improvement and we are always here to help with your advertising ideas.

 You’ll also notice that there’s something that always improves direct mail ROI and that’s personalisation.

-Persuasive personalisation for direct mail
+Persuasive personalisation for direct mailing

 Copywriting and sales text